whage/whage.github.io/_drafts/software_and_woodworking.md

 2 things:
 - good enough results
-- there is no perfect tool, sometimes there is no such tool at all - make it and get the job done!
+- there is no perfect tool, sometimes there is no such tool at all - make it and get the job done

 - strip-built kayak (Guillemot Kayaks)
 - tally ho

 - similarities between woodworking and software development
-	- often using multiple different tools for the same job because none of them is perfect!
+	- often using multiple different tools for the same job because none of them is perfect
 	- coming up with smart solutions
 	- using tools in unconventional ways to solve difficult problem
 	- crafting your own tools
 	- no shame in using brute force, sometimes it is the best
-	- there are imperfections! sometimes big ones! we tend to assume that every third party component should just work under all circumstances.
-Often, there are gaping holes in things!
-Don't be scared of them, think about them and find a good-enough solution!
+	- there are imperfections sometimes big ones we tend to assume that every third party component should just work under all circumstances.
+	  Often, there are gaping holes in things.
+Don't be scared of them, think about them and find a good-enough solution
 - the importance of tools and materials that bend and stick and stretch and generally leave a huge mess behind
 	- screws, nails, tar, glue, paint, duct tape, whatever
-	- those are usually not part of the finished product! **true?**
+	- those are usually not part of the finished product **true?**
+	- yes, you become dirty in the process
+	- examples:
+		- debug code all over the place
+		- test suites that go beyond in-memory mock objects
+		- lots of test data
+		- utility scripts to tests that call multiple services to test the flow ofdata
-	- yes, you become dirty in the process (think leftover debug code all over the place, test suites that go beyond in-memory mock objects, lots of test data) but once you are finished you just clean it all up
+	- once you are finished you just clean it all up
-- there are imperfections all the time!
+- there are imperfections all the time
-	- each intermediate stage is slightly off from the plans. so what? adjust and move on! this happens all the time!
+	- each intermediate stage is slightly off from the plans. so what? adjust and move on this happens all the time

 Leo mentions
 > It's accurate to within a 1/16th of an inch